lawrencegoodwyn/bikesharing/README.md

 # Bikesharing [link to dashboard](https://public.tableau.com/shared/NN4PBCWNM?:display_count=n&:origin=viz_share_link "link to dashboard")

-##Overview: The purpose of this analysis was to use data from NYC's Citi Bike program to implement it in Des Moines, IA.
-Using Tableau, we crafted insights into the data in order to gain a better picture of the performance of NYC's Citi Bike
+## Overview: The purpose of this analysis was to use data from NYC's Citi Bike program to implement it in Des Moines, IA.
+Using Tableau, insights into the data in order to gain a better picture of the performance of NYC's Citi Bike were created.
-program.

 ## Results:
 ### August Ridership Peaks